 Next, while the frames are curing, I remove the snowman art from the tray bottom.
 This is an easy way to upcycle old Christmas decor.

-I peeled off the top layer and then lightly moistened the remaining white film and rubbed it off.
+First, I peel off the top layer and then lightly moistened the remaining white film and rubbed it off.
 Then, I took it outside to my Small Spray Shelter and gave it a coat of flat white spray paint.

 After that, I used the same flat white paint and gave it several coats of paint, letting cure in between coats.

 Then, once the paint cured on the boards, I added a scripture verse to both using my transfer method and then used a Sharpie marker to fill it in.
 The verse I chose to use is, “I am my beloved’s and my beloved is mine.”
 Song of Solomon 6:3.